elatov/elatov.github.io/_posts/2014-03-13-rhcsa-rhce-chapter-12-system-security.md

 >     password   required     pam_cracklib.so retry=3 maxsequence=3 maxrepeat=3
 >
 >
-> In this example, the password entered cannot contain more than 3 consecutive characters, such as &#8220;abcd&#8221; or &#8220;1234&#8243;.
+> In this example, the password entered cannot contain more than 3 consecutive characters, such as "abcd" or "1234".
 Additionally, the number of identical consecutive characters is limited to 3.

 ### Locking Inactive Accounts with PAM